jdc-cunningham/codeforkc--tagging-tracker/YET_ANOTHER_TODO_LIST.md

 ### Front end
-- [ ] update schema so forms are not based on columns in tables
+- [x] update schema so forms are not based on columns in tables
     - thought is to use "serialization" or at least match by `name:value` pairs at least
     - then use the dynamic form generation by an object structure and map the values
 - [ ] sync button
-    - [ ] tie in with online/offline events
+    - [x] tie in with online/offline events
     - [ ] write function to sync stuff after deciding on master/source of truth
         - this will just be a copy of the tables(`Dexie`)
+        - I'm just gonna go with:
+            - if empty(client) pull down
+            - if not empty(client) replace remote(per user)
 - [ ] add tag
-    - [ ] fix the upload meta image dimension getter async issue
+    - [x] fix the upload meta image dimension getter async issue
-    - [ ] add the canvas resize, not entirely sure what for... maybe don't need it since can resize on server side
+    - [ ] Extra: add the canvas resize, not entirely sure what for... maybe don't need it since can resize on server side
         - guess can be useful for reducing client storage
 - [ ] finish tag info
-    - [ ] need to figure out a good way to structure the dynamic form that also can easily map the values
+    - [ ] Extra: need to figure out a good way to structure the dynamic form that also can easily map the values
-        - [ ] store into `Dexie`
+        - [x] store into `Dexie`
-- [ ] finish the delete process(tie into prompt)
+- [x] finish the delete process(tie into prompt)
 - [ ] after remote server set up, re-enable token-protected routes again

 ### Back end